tomas-ravalli/dynamic-pricing-engine/README.md

 </p>

 ### System Synergy
-This Dynamic Pricing Engine is designed to work in tandem with the **[Seat Availability Engine](https://github.com/tomas-ravalli/fcb-smartbooking)**.
+This Dynamic Pricing Engine is designed to work in tandem with the **[Seat Availability Engine](https://github.com/tomas-ravalli/seat-availability-engine)**.
 The pricing model's effectiveness depends on knowing not just the current ticket availability, but the **final forecasted supply**.
 The Seat Availability Engine provides this crucial input by predicting when season ticket holders will release their seats, allowing this system to set prices based on a true understanding of the market's supply-demand curve.

 ## Dataset

-To showcase the model's capabilities, this repository uses a synthetically generated dataset.
-This dataset is not random data; it is engineered to mirror the complexity, scale, and statistical properties of a real-world ticketing environment for a top-tier football club.

 The dataset simulates: